 Marquez holds a PhD from the University of Iowa in addition to degrees from the University of North Carolina at Greensboro (MM '13), and Campbell University (BA '11).
 In 2015, Joshua and his partner, Dana O'Malley, founded the interdisciplinary collaborative nonprofit, GRIT Collaborative.
 Marquez serves as a Resident Composer for the Saint Mary's Summer Composition Intensive in Notre Dame, IN (2014-present).

-He has studied with David Gompper, Josh Levine, Mark Engebretson, and Alejandro Rutty in addition to private studies Samuel Adler, Derek Bermel, Michael Harrison, Laura Kaminsky, David Lang, and Augusta Read Thomas.
+He has studied with Josh Levine, David Gompper, Mark Engebretson, and Alejandro Rutty in addition to private studies with Samuel Adler, Derek Bermel, Michael Harrison, Laura Kaminsky, David Lang, and Augusta Read Thomas.